atom/flight-manual.atom.io/content/upgrading-to-1-0-apis/sections/upgrading-your-package.md

   'core:cancel': ->
 ```

-==== Upgrading your stylesheet's selectors
+#### Upgrading your stylesheet's selectors

-Many selectors have changed, and we have introduced the http://blog.atom.io/2014/11/18/avoiding-style-pollution-with-the-shadow-dom.html[Shadow DOM] to the editor.
-See the https://atom.io/docs/latest/upgrading/upgrading-your-ui-theme[Upgrading Your UI Theme And Package Selectors guide] for more information in upgrading your package stylesheets.
+Many selectors have changed, and we have introduced the [Shadow DOM](http://blog.atom.io/2014/11/18/avoiding-style-pollution-with-the-shadow-dom.html) to the editor.
+See the [Upgrading Your UI Theme And Package Selectors guide](https://atom.io/docs/latest/upgrading/upgrading-your-ui-theme) for more information in upgrading your package stylesheets.